-A love letter from our Marketing Manager to his home away from home.
+A love letter from our (former) Marketing Manager to his home away from home.

 From ritzy Prahran to beachy St. Kilda and even too-cool-for-school Brunswick, Melbourne is a city of neighbourhoods.
 While most visitors base themselves in the Central Business District (or CBD for short), the soul of this quirky capital is in her bountiful burbs.